 Is there more after the initial training?

-Yes, volunteers can recertify by obtaining 6 advanced training credits each year as well as complete the number of volunteer hours required by the county (this varies from program to program).
+Yes, volunteers can recertify by obtaining 10 advanced training credits each year as well as complete the number of volunteer hours required by the county (this varies from program to program).
 In addition, there is a $10.00 state support fee due each year; some counties also charge dues for membership.
+Completing a fingerprint background check for the rescreening process is required every 4 years.